 Illa de la Discòrdia, which translates as the Block of Discord, might not sound like the most inviting place to spend your precious holiday hours, but it’s nothing to do with the vibe and all to do with the achitecture.
 Come here to see five contrasting buildings (Casa Lleó Morera, Casa Mulleras, Casa Bonet, Casa Amatller and Casa Batlló) by leading Catalan architects (Lluís Domènech i Montaner, Enric Sagnier, Marcel·lí Coquillat, Josep Puig i Cadafalch and Antoni Gaudí) battle it out in perfectly discordant harmony.

-Even if you aren’t into full-blown opera, you’ll definitely see the appeal of the Liceu once you’re settled into a plush red seat AND you’re surrounded by extravagant gold leaf and ornate carvings.
+Even if you aren’t into full-blown opera, you’ll definitely see the appeal of the Gran Teatre del Liceu once you’re settled into a plush red seat and you’re surrounded by extravagant gold leaf and ornate carvings.
 Plus, there are seat-back subtitles and a big basement bar, so you can immerse yourself in the story or the booze.